Bharat-mtr/pi-GAN/README.md

 ## Training a Model

 The main training script can be found in train.py.
-Majority of hyperparameters for training and evaluation are set in the curriculums.py file. (see file for more details) We provide recommended curriculums for CelebA, Cats, and CARLA.
+Majority of hyperparameters for training and evaluation are set in the curriculums.py file. (see file for more details) We provide recommended curriculums for CelebA ([DAGsHub Link](https://dagshub.com/Bharat-mtr/pi-GAN/src/master/data_file)).

 ##### Relevant Flags: